-Between the big box chains and smaller companies, there are dozens of hotel credit cards to pick from.
-But few, if any, stand out more than the Hilton Honors American Express Aspire Card.
-And that's even true if you aren't a Hilton fanatic.
+Between the big box hotel chains and smaller brands, there are dozens of hotel credit cards to pick from.
+But few, if any, stand out more than the *Hilton Aspire*, and that's even true if you aren't a Hilton fanatic.

-While its annual fee of $550 might understandably intimidate some travelers, that comes with some incomparable benefits that can far outweigh that fee – even after a recent increase.
-That's why we always encourage readers to do the math when it comes to annual fees rather than simply rule out big-fee cards.
-Travel enough and use the benefits wisely, and they can end up saving you a ton of money in the long run.
+While its annual fee of annual_fees (see rates & fees) might understandably intimidate some travelers, that comes with some incomparable benefits that can far outweigh that fee.
+That's why we always encourage readers to do the math on annual fees rather than simply rule out big-fee cards.
+Travel enough, use the benefits wisely, and they can save you a ton of money in the long run.

 That's definitely the case with the Hilton Honors Aspire card.
-From instant top-tier status with Hilton to a free annual night certificate right off the bat to a slew of different money-saving credits, few credit cards give you so much upfront value.
+From instant Hilton Honors Diamond™ Status to a free annual night certificate right off the bat to a slew of different money-saving credits, few credit cards give you so much upfront value.

 Let's break down all its lucrative benefits and why it should be on your radar.